PSDI-UK/dlmonte-container/README.md

    it a version tag, and publishes it in the [Releases](https://github.com/PSDI-UK/dlmonte-container/releases) section.

+It is important to keep this pipeline up to date with regards to upstream dependencies.
+For example, the pipeline uses a particular version of the `anchore/scan-action` Action (e.g. `anchore/scan-action@v6` means version 6).
+This should be updated if a new version of this Action is released.
+Note that certain Actions will print warnings if, e.g. certain features in the Actions which are used in this repo are to be deprecated; pay attention to such warnings.

 ### Metadata for the PSDI Resource Catalogue
 The file `psdi-tool-store-metadata.json` houses metadata for the container image which is used by the